Jens Dilling

-Jens Dilling is an experimental nuclear physicist and currently the director of institutional strategic planning at Oak Ridge National Laboratory.
+Jens Dilling is an experimental nuclear physicist and currently the Laboratory Director of the U.S. Department of Energy's Thomas Jefferson National Accelerator Facility, effective 30 June 2025.

 Life

 Education

 Jens Dilling obtained both his undergraduate and doctorate degrees in physics from the University of Heidelberg in Germany.
 During his graduate studies, he did research at the GSI Helmholtz Centre for Heavy Ion Research and the ISOLDE Radioactive Ion Beam Facility at CERN.

 Career

 Dilling began his career at TRIUMF in 2001, as an experimental nuclear physicist, eventually becoming associate laboratory director of physical sciences, where he was in charge of experimental and theoretical nuclear and particle physics, molecular and material science, scientific instrumentation, and scientific computing.
 His research focuses on characterizing the strong force using precise mass measurements, in particular investigating atomic physics techniques applied to nuclear physics using particle accelerators.
 He proposed, co-designed, and led the construction of the TRIUMF Ion Trap for Atomic and Nuclear Science (TITAN).
-In 2021, he became director of institutional strategic planning at ORNL, where he oversees the development of laboratory strategies, strategic investments, and annual planning.
+Dilling served as a member and secretary on the IUPAP Commission on Symbols, Units, Nomenclature, Atomic Masses and Fundamental Constants (C2) from 2005 to 2011.In 2021, he became director of institutional strategic planning at ORNL, where he oversees the development of laboratory strategies, strategic investments, and annual planning.
+In 2023, he was appointed as the Associate Laboratory Director for Neutron Sciences at ONRL, overseeing the scientific and operation portfolio of the High Flux Isotope Reactor (HFIR) and the Spallation Neutron Source (SNS).
 He is a member of the German Physical Society, Canadian Association of Physicists, and American Physical Society.